jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Would a boxer beat a kickboxer?
 What about a wrestler versus a karate guy?
 Many people wanted to know what if martial artists threw away their rule books and fought a real fight.

-In the early 1990s, the questions stopped, and the fighting started.
+In the early 1990s, the questions stopped and the fighting started.
 At first, called Vale Tudo, then Ultimate Fighting, martial artists from every discipline competed in fights that excluded no techniques.
 Finally, the world's fighting masters could prove their martial art was the best on Earth!

 And the winner of the best martial art was...